Find out about our 20 year waste management plan and keep track of how we're doing. For older copies of any of these documents, please contact us.

 How does this affect me?

-The data recorded by the CCTV, ANPR and BWV systems will be held in accordance with the Data Protection Act 2018.
+The data recorded by the CCTV, ANPR and BWV systems will be held in accordance with the General Data Protection Regulations (GDPR) 2018.

 Any images captured will be held for 31 days then deleted as normal practice, but will be retained if they are required for an investigation:

 - Images required for criminal proceedings.
 Will be kept for the time period required to pursue and resolve the criminal proceedings.